GuillaumeOcculy/weather_test/docs/api/v1/description.md

 # Rate limit

 The use of the API is limited.
-You can make a maximum of 120 calls per minute.
+You can make a maximum of 5 calls per 10 seconds.
 If you exceed this limit, you receive a `429 - Too Many Requests` error and are blocked for one minute.

 # Response codes